Brevan Howard Asset Management LLP: Modern Slavery Transparency Statement

 (iv) ensuring the security of information systems.

-(d) In respect of any processing of sensitive personal data falling within special categories, such as any personal data relating to the political opinions of a politically exposed person, the processing will be necessary for reasons of substantial public interest.
+(d) In respect of any processing of sensitive personal data falling within special categories, such as any personal data relating to the political opinions of a politically exposed person, the processing will be subject to additional safeguards.

 Disclosure of your personal data to third parties